Finite-time singularity of the stochastic harmonic map flow: Proof of Theorem

 We consider equations of the form

 where $p:\R\to\R$ vanishes at the origin and

-(note that for such $z$ we have in fact $z|_{\Sigma}=0$).
+(for such $z,$ using the definition of the scale $(V_\beta ),$ we have in fact $z|_{\Sigma}=0$).
 In order to take into account the main cases we have in mind, we will assume that the nonlinearity fulfills the following properties. \begin{assumptions} We will assume that $p:\R\to \R$ is of class $C^2$ around the origin, and that